 The conflict 19th-century politicians were trying to solve actually had its roots in the signing of the Northwest Ordinance of 1787.
-This was one of the few pieces of legislation made by the Confederation Congress (the one in power before the signing of the constitution) that actually had an impact, although they probably had no idea the chain of events this law would set in motion.
+This was one of the few pieces of legislation made by the Confederation Congress (the one in power before the signing of the Constitution) that actually had an impact, although they probably had no idea the chain of events this law would set in motion.

-This gave the Northerners and anti-slavery proponents hope because it set aside a huge territory of “free states.”
+This gave the Northerners and anti-slavery proponents hope, because it set aside a huge territory of “free states.”

-But over the first 30 years of the Republic, as the Northwest Territory turned into the states of Ohio (1803), Indiana (1816), and Illinois (1818), Kentucky, Tennessee, Louisiana, Mississippi, and Alabama all joined the Union as “slave” states, leveling things up to 11 all.
+But over the first 30 years of the Republic, as the Northwest Territory turned into Ohio (1803), Indiana (1816), and Illinois (1818), the states of Kentucky, Tennessee, Louisiana, Mississippi, and Alabama all joined the Union as “slave” states, leveling things up to 11 all.

 Compromise #1: The Missouri Compromise

-The first round of the fight came in1819 when Missouri applied to be a state that allowed slavery.
-Under the leadership of James Tallmadge Jr., Congress reviewed the state’s constitution and approved admission only if slavery was restricted.
-Southern congressmen did not like this, obviously, and a big argument broke out between the North and the South.
+This obviously caused Southern states congressmen to oppose the bill, and a big argument broke out between the North and the South.
 No one threatened to leave the Union, but let’s just say things got heated.

 In the end, Henry Clay, famous for brokering The Great Compromise during the Constitutional Convention, negotiated an agreement.
-Missouri would be admitted as a slave state, but Maine would be added to the Union as a Free state, keeping things level at 12–12.
+Missouri would be admitted as a slave state, but Maine would be added to the Union as a free state, keeping things level at 12–12.